julienlafargue/MarvinDash/README.md

 ## Principle of the project

 This games was made on the game maker game engine.
-Pricipe is simple beat his opponent in 1v1.
+The principle is simple: beat your opponent in 1v1.
-However there is a further difficulty, it is necessary to press in ryhme to shoot and move faster.
+However there is a further difficulty, it is necessary to press in rhythm to shoot and move faster.

 ![marvindash](https://user-images.githubusercontent.com/72009611/219119676-c5c30e1c-7800-44ce-81b3-c20f88f791d5.png)